Call 1-800-392-1111 to report poaching and arson

 Check your permit and hunting season for information about limits.
 Also check to determine if antler point restrictions apply to the area where you are hunting.

-If you hunt in Adair, Barry, Cedar, Chariton, Christian, Crawford, Franklin, Gasconade, Hickory, Howell, Jefferson, Knox, Linn, Macon, Mercer, Oregon, Ozark, Perry, Polk, Putnam, St. Charles, St. Clair, St. Francois, Ste.
-Genevieve, Stone, Sullivan, Taney, Warren, and Washington, you are in the Chronic Wasting Disease Management Zones.
+If you hunt in Adair, Barry, Barton, Bollinger, Caldwell, Camden, Carroll, Cedar, Chariton, Christian, Clark, Clay, Clinton, Crawford, Dallas, Franklin, Gasconade, Greene, Grundy, Hickory, Howell, Jasper, Jefferson, Knox, Laclede, Linn, Livingston, Macon, Madison, McDonald, Mercer, Montgomery, Oregon, Ozark, Pemiscot, Perry, Polk, Pulaski, Putnam, Ray, Ripley, Schuyler, St. Charles, St. Clair, St. Francois, Ste.
+Genevieve, Stone, Sullivan, Taney, Vernon, Warren, and Washington counties, you are in the Chronic Wasting Disease Management Zone.
 Learn the best practices for harvesting deer in these counties.

-New!
 During the youth portions of firearms deer season, adults who accompany youth hunters do not need a deer hunting permit.
-The adult must be 18 or older and be hunter-education certified or born before January 1, 1967.
+The adult must be 18 or older and be hunter-education certified or born before Jan.
+1, 1967.

 At all other times, mentors must possess a valid hunting permit for the appropriate season or be exempt.
 In the case of deer and turkey permits, the mentor’s permit can be filled or unfilled.